sievericcardo/greenhouse_dt_project/physical-setup/README.md

 As we can see the Router - used for the local network we're setting up - does not have to be a Raspberry and if you want to reproduce we would strongly recommend using a standard off-the-shelf router instead.
 Nonetheless this tutorial will also provide a basic guide on how to setup a raspberry as a wireless access point.
 The host computer can also act as the AP.

-We can use whichever computer we want as the host, this guide will assume you host computer runs a Debian based linux distribution but any OS should work with minimal changes.
+We can use whichever computer we want as the host, this guide will assume your host computer runs a Debian based linux distribution but any OS should work with minimal changes.

 The _Controller_ and _Actuator_ can be run on the same raspberry with minimal changes.